BlaineDev/431-classes-2022/class11/README.md

     - in [R for Data Science](https://r4ds.hadley.nz/) and many also appear
     - in the [R Graphics Cookbook](https://r-graphics.org/).
 I encourage you to use those resources.
 It's what I do.

+## Today's Activity

+- Here is the link to [today's breakout activity](https://github.com/THOMASELOVE/431-classes-2022/blob/main/movies/breakout1.md).
+- Here is the link to the [main page about the favorite movies work](https://github.com/THOMASELOVE/431-classes-2022/tree/main/movies).

 ## One Last Thing

 To come.